-With all of their influence and support, I am a philosopher working at the node of tech, art, ecology, and spirituality.
+With all of their influence and support, I’m a philosopher working at the node of tech, ecology, spirituality, and art.
 This vocation involves grace-formed asking, generous listening, intentional writing, and attuned speaking.

-Unlike the logical argumentation of my academic training, my philosophical work is more of a gesture with palms open.
+Unlike the logical argumentation of my academic training, my philosophical work gestures with palms open.
 I don’t want to impart knowledge.
 I want to play, inspire, evoke, and provoke.
-In this sense, I am an artist.
+In this sense, I’m an artist.

 Beyond academia, I experiment with philosophy in its many trappings: gatherings, essays, podcasts, poems, friendships, spiritual care, walking my dog, and cooking my family’s food.
 All of this is in service of deeper connection and nurturing beauty.